 Always carry a voice recorder with you.
 The arrogant narcissist can act like an angel in front of peer management.
 There is evidence of how you treat his or her other members of the team by recording his behavior.

 Talk to a colleague in person to let him know that his behavior is abusive.
-Suggest him or her behavior that you find offensive.
+Suggest his or her behavior that you find offensive.
 Be calm and polite when talking to your colleague; Otherwise, he could become defensive.

 Record the details of your conversation with the colleague, including the date and time of your conversation.
 Indicate his response.
 For example, he may apologize, become hostile, or worry about his concerns.

-Take a middleman
+10. Take a Middleman

 Talk to someone about managing the situation.
 The management can then address the co-worker about his harassing behavior.